Computationally Efficient Learning of Statistical Manifolds: Conclusions

-Finally, there remain a number of open issues in manifold learning including the choice of intrinsic dimension \(d\) and the choice of manifold learning algorithm itself.
-In the case of the former, we present results in Section \ref{smartmeter} based only on \(d=2\) due to our emphasis on visualizations and the ease of using scatter plots.
-However, in principle, larger values of \(d\) could be used and if visualization is required, the embedding dimensions could be summarized using principal components or using projection pursuit methods with random tours ( \hyperlink{ref-Cook1995-jx}{Cook et al. 1995}; \hyperlink{ref-Laa2020-qx}{Laa, Cook, and Valencia 2020}).
+Finally, there remain a number of open issues in manifold learning including the choice of intrinsic dimension \(d\) \citep{Denti2021-jl} and the choice of manifold learning algorithm itself.
+In the case of the former, we present results in \autoref{smartmeter} based only on \(d=2\) due to our emphasis on visualizations and the ease of using scatterplots.
+However, in principle, larger values of \(d\) could be used and if visualization is required, the embedding dimensions could be summarized using principal components or using projection pursuit methods with random tours \citep{Cook1995-jx, Laa2020-qx}.
 Regarding the choice of the manifold learning algorithm, we have seen that this has a much bigger impact on accuracy measures than the use of approximate nearest neighbors.
 This does bring into focus the need for further work on the selection of manifold learning algorithms.
 However, it is an encouraging result for the use of ANN which across a wide range of algorithms improves the computational speed of manifold learning.